zakisaati/Pseudomonas_pangenome/analyses/genomes_annotation.md

 ## Genomes evaluation

 We use the **QUAST** program, including the **BUSCO** algorithm implemented in QUAST to analyze the quality and completeness of each of the genomes of our study.
-The complete manual is avaiable under this [link](http://quast.sourceforge.net/docs/manual.html)
+The complete manual is available under this [link](http://quast.sourceforge.net/docs/manual.html)

 Here we used the following command, which was run on a folder containing all the .gff files from prokka annotations: